datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 This requires that the project contain a top-level script called `__main__.py`. {{1}}

 The `__main__.py` script can  {{2}}
-- execute all of the code in the project simply by importing each script, {{2}}
+- execute all of the code in the project by importing each script, {{2}}
 - accept input from the user, and {{2}}
 - work even if the project is turned into a zip file, e.g. `my_project.zip`. {{2}}